Ellen Melville

 Eliza Ellen Melville (13 May 1882 – 27 July 1946) was a New Zealand lawyer and politician.
 She was New Zealand's second female lawyer, and the first woman elected to a city council in New Zealand.
-She sat on the Auckland City Council for 33 years and was tireless in her work for women's organisations and causes, including in particular the National Council of Women of New Zealand.
+She sat on the Auckland City Council for 33 years and supported women's organisations and causes, including in particular the National Council of Women of New Zealand.
 She believed in the importance of women participating fully and equally in public life, and was a key figure in the revival of the feminist movement in New Zealand after women's suffrage.
 She was one of the first women to stand for Parliament in New Zealand and ultimately stood (unsuccessfully) seven times.

 Early life

 Melville was born in Tokatoka, a neighbourhood in Arapohue, on the Wairoa River south of Dargaville.
 Her father Alexander Melville was a farmer and boatbuilder, while her mother Eliza was a former teacher, who had run a private school in Hokitika with her sister in the 1870s.
 Melville was the third of their seven children.

 She was taught at home by her mother until she was seven, and her mother's influence contributed to her lifelong belief in the importance of education and knowledge.
 Later in life she was to speak of the "armour of education".
 From age seven she attended Tokatoka School.
 In 1895 she was second in New Zealand in the Junior District Scholarship, which entitled her to study for three years at what is now Auckland Girls' Grammar School (then part of Auckland Grammar School).
 She boarded with relatives in Auckland during this period.
 Although it is not known why Martin decided to become a lawyer, it was while she was at secondary school that Ethel Benjamin became the first woman to be admitted as a lawyer in New Zealand.